bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-31-newsletter.md

-This week's newsletter describes a paper and a short discussion about probabilistic path selection for LN and includes our regular sections with summaries of popular questions and answers from the Bitcoin StackExchange, release and release candidates, and notable changes to Bitcoin infrastructure software.
+This week's newsletter describes a paper and a short discussion about probabilistic path selection for LN and includes our regular sections with summaries of popular questions and answers from the Bitcoin Stack Exchange, release and release candidates, and notable changes to Bitcoin infrastructure software.

 ## Action items